Myriopteris covillei: Description

 Leaf bases are closely spaced along the rhizome, which is typically 2 to 4 mm in diameter.
 It is covered with persistent scales about 2 mm long, which are linear to narrowly lanceolate, straight or slightly twisted, and tightly appressed (pressed against the surface of the rhizome).
 They are a uniform dark brown to black in color, or in some cases have paler, narrow margins of a light brown color, and lack marginal teeth.

 The fronds spring up in clusters; they do not unfold as fiddleheads like typical ferns (noncircinate vernation).
 When mature, they are 5 to 30 cm long, and 2 to 4 cm (or even up to 6 cm) wide.
 The stipe (the stalk of the leaf below the blade) is 3 to 16 cm long and less than 2 mm wide, rounded on the upper surface, dark brown to dark reddish-brown or dark purple in color.
 It is covered with white to red-brown, lanceolate to linear scales up to 3 mm long.
 The scales are ciliate at their bases, if at all.

 The leaf blades are lanceolate to ovate-deltate in shape, typically 1.5 to 5 cm or even 6 cm wide, 3 to 17 cm long, and tripinnate to tetrapinnate (cut into pinnae, pinnules, pinnulets, and sometimes into divisions of pinnulets) at the base.
 The leaf tissue is dark green.
 The rachis (leaf axis) is rounded, rather than grooved, on its upper surface, dark in color, with some scales but no hairs.
 The blades typically bear about 10 pairs of pinnae.
-They are obtuse at the base and acute to acuminate at the apex.
+They are obtuse at the base and acute to acuminate (sharp to long-pointed) at the apex.